 The Second Report will provide a notice of a second meeting of creditors, to be convened generally within 20 business days after the commencement of the Administration.
 At this meeting, creditors will vote on the future of the company.

-If the company is trading when an Administrator is appointed, the Administrator will conduct a detailed review of the business to determine whether to continue to trade the business or to cease trading.
+If the company is trading when a Voluntary Administrator is appointed, the Administrator will conduct a detailed review of the business to determine whether to continue to trade the business or to cease trading.
 The Administrator may decide to continue trading if it is likely to allow the business to be sold as a going concern or to allow a Deed of Company Arrangement to be proposed which will achieve a greater return to creditors and members than winding up the company.

-The Administrator will consider the proposed Deed and potential Liquidation scenarios and provide creditors with a recommendation as to which option in his/her opinion is in the best interests of creditors.
-The future of the company is decided by the company's creditors.
+The Voluntary Administrator will consider the proposed Deed and potential Liquidation scenarios and provide creditors with a recommendation as to which option in his/her opinion is in the best interests of creditors.
+The future of the company is then decided by the company's creditors.